KEEPING THE ARCTIC

-Part of what keeps Antarctica such a pure destination is visitors’ commitment to ensure no invasive or non-native species find their way to the continent.
-A few microbes, vascular plants, fungi, algae, birds, fish, and even some mammals have found their way to the Antarctic and sub-Antarctic regions already.
-But any and all precautions explorers take before stepping foot on The White Continent help reduce the continued spread of such species.
+Part of what keeps the Arctic such a pure destination is visitors’ commitment to ensure no invasive or non-native species find their way to the region.
+But any and all precautions explorers take before stepping foot on Arctic lands helps reduce the spread of such species.

-The many animals seen across Antarctica make it an unforgettable destination.
-It’s important that you only take memories with you and leave as few footprints as possible behind.
+The many animals seen across the Arctic and Norwegian Fjords make the region an unforgettable destination.
+It’s important that you only take memories with you and leave as few footprints behind as possible.